When to meet with a Financial Advisor

 20) Any “gut-check” moment

-If you’re uneasy about market direction, taxes, or spending rates, it’s time for a check-in.
-A 30-minute review can prevent major missteps and uncover new opportunities—especially around Social Security timing and retirement income projections.
+If you’re uneasy about taxes, spending rate, market direction, or retirement timing, it’s time for a check-in.
+A short review can prevent big mistakes—especially around Social Security timing and realistic retirement income projections like annuity payout scenarios.

 Why Reviews Matter: The 4% Rule Isn’t a Plan

-Static withdrawal rules ignore today’s realities—longer lifespans, inflation spikes, and market sequencing risk.
-If a downturn hits early, a portfolio can be permanently impaired.
-One solution is carving out a portion of assets for contractually guaranteed income, so essentials are covered regardless of markets.
-Compare real-world payouts here:
+Rules of thumb can be helpful, but they’re not a retirement plan.
+Static withdrawal rules ignore today’s realities: longer lifespans, inflation spikes, healthcare costs, and sequence risk.
+If a downturn hits early and you keep withdrawing, a portfolio can be permanently impaired.
+One common solution is carving out a portion of assets for contractually guaranteed income, so essentials are covered regardless of markets, while the remainder stays invested for growth and flexibility.

 Don’t Overlook Long-Term Care & Taxes